Rhodesian Bush War: First phase (1964–1972)

 On 4 July 1964, ZANU insurgents ambushed and murdered a white foreman from Silverstreams Wattle Company, Pieter Johan Andries (Andrew) Oberholzer.
 The killing had a lasting effect on the small, close-knit white community.
 The Smith administration detained ZANU and ZAPU leaders in August 1964.
 The major leaders imprisoned were Ndabaningi Sithole, Leopold Takawira, Edgar Tekere, Enos Nkala and Maurice Nyagumbo.
 The remaining military leaders of the ZANLA Dare ReChimurenga were Josiah Tongogara and the barrister Herbert Chitepo.
 Operating from bases in Zambia and later from Mozambique, militants began launching attacks against Rhodesia.

 The conflict intensified after Rhodesia's Unilateral Declaration of Independence (UDI) from Britain on 11 November 1965.
 Sanctions (embargo) were imposed by Britain and endorsed by member states of the United Nations.
 The embargo meant that Rhodesia was hampered by a lack of modern equipment but it used other means to receive vital war supplies such as oil, munitions, and arms via the apartheid government of South Africa and Portugal.
 War material was also obtained through elaborate international smuggling schemes through Portuguese Mozambique, domestic production, and captured infiltrating enemy combatants.

 Five months later, on 28 April 1966, the Rhodesian Security Forces engaged militants in Sinoia, during the first major engagement of the war.
 Seven ZANLA men were killed, and in retaliation the survivors killed two civilians at their farm near Hartley three weeks later.

 During Portuguese rule of Mozambique, until 1974–1975, Rhodesia was able to defend its border with Zambia relatively easily and prevent many guerrilla incursions.
-It set up a strong defense along the Zambezi River running from Lake Kariba to the Mozambique border.
+It set up a strong defence along the Zambezi River running from Lake Kariba to the Mozambique border.
 Here 30-man camps were established at 8-kilometre intervals supported by mobile rapid reaction units.
 From 1966 to 1970, these defences accounted for 175 insurgents killed for the loss of 14 defenders.
 The conflict continued at a low level until 21 December 1972 when ZANLA conducted the attack on Altena Farm in north-east Rhodesia.
 In response, the Rhodesians moved to attack nationalists in their foreign camps and staging areas before they could infiltrate into Rhodesia.